John Louis Nuelsen: Nuelsen, the man

 Bishop Nuelsen is remembered by fellow-Methodist Bishop Roy H. Short as:

 an impressive man.
 He looked the scholar that he was.
 His library, which can still be seen in the Methodist Publishing House in Zurich, bears silent testimony to the wide range of his interests and the eagerness of his mind for acquiring knowledge.
 He wrote constantly and was the author of a number of books and of a multitude of articles.
 He was an indefatigable traveler, and much of his study and writing was done on the road.

 Wartime

 World War I was especially difficult for Bishop Nuelsen.
 He loved the German Methodists and the German People, and hastened to defend them in the early years of the war.
 When the United States entered the war, however, matters became further complicated for him.
 The charge of being "pro-German" was a serious one at that time in the opinion of many Americans during the highly emotional days of 1917–18.
 Nuelsen was attacked in some American church papers.
 Even some of his Episcopal brethren were not too understanding of the situation in which he found himself.
 During the last period of the war he was in fact forbidden to travel, being immobilized in Switzerland for long months.
-A further complication was the fact that the conferences under his care were divided between nations on the side of Germany and nations on the side of the Allies.
+A further complication was that the conferences under his care were divided between nations on the side of Germany and nations on the side of the Allies.